diagrams/diagrams-doc/doc/manual.rst

 >     (map (\s -> theSq # scale s) [0.5, 0.8, 1, 1.5, 2])
 >   # scale 20

-Note that the `scale 20` threatened in the `Global` example has been applied here, but makes no difference: changing the `20` to any other nonzero value has no effect on the appearance of the rendered diagram.
+Note that the `scale 20` threatened in the `global` example has been applied here, but makes no difference: changing the `20` to any other nonzero value has no effect on the appearance of the rendered diagram.

 Output units
 ~~~~~~~~~~~~

-Values measured in `Output` units are interpreted with respect to the
+Values measured in `output` units are interpreted with respect to the
 *requested output size* of a diagram.
 Sometimes you really do know
 that you want your lines to be exactly 1/2 inch wide when printed.
 In
 this case, scaling a diagram will preserve its appearance, but
 requesting a different output size might not.

-One situation in which `Output` units can be particularly useful is
+One situation in which `output` units can be particularly useful is
 when preparing a document (paper, blog post, *etc.*) with multiple
 embedded diagrams of various physical sizes.
-Using the same `Output`
+Using the same `output`
 value for the line width (or arrowhead length, arrow gap, font size,
 *etc.*) of every diagram ensures that the diagrams will all look
 consistent.
 On the other hand, if the diagrams all have the same
 physical size (*e.g.* they are all `300 \times 200`:math: pixels), then they
-will also look consistent if the same `Normalized` value is used for
+will also look consistent if the same `normalized` value is used for
 all of them (which is the default for line width).

 .. container:: todo